krisdthompson/trailingversus/README.md

-# Elegy
+# Trailing Versus

-A modern, web-based document editor with real-time autosave and rich text editing capabilities.
+A Django application for creating and sharing trail verses.

+## Naming Convention Note

+In this project, we use "Versus" as the plural form of "Verse" in our code and URLs, even though this is not technically correct English (where "verses" would be the proper plural).
+This was a deliberate stylistic choice to give the project a unique identity and maintain consistency with the trail/hiking theme.

 ## Description

-Elegy provides a clean, distraction-free writing environment with automatic saving, document management, and a rich text editor.
-Built with Django and modern web technologies.
+Trailing Versus is a Django application for creating and sharing verses inspired by hiking trails and outdoor experiences.
+Built with modern web technologies and a focus on user experience.

 ## Features

-- Rich text editing with TipTap
-- Real-time autosave
-- Document management
-- User authentication
+- Create and edit trail verses
+- Syllable counting and manual override
+- Verse grading system
-- Clean, modern UI with TailwindCSS
+- Clean, modern UI with Bootstrap 5
+- Texas-themed styling

 ## Getting Started